-Innovative digital services need the right environment to thrive.
-The Commission will create the right conditions for advanced infrastructures, proper regulatory conditions for investment in digital networks, ensuring a level playing field between market players and improving the foundations of Europe's digital economy.
+Innovative digital services require the right environment to thrive.
+The Commission is creating the conditions for advanced infrastructures, proper regulatory conditions for investment in digital networks, and a level playing field between market players.

 Europe's Audiovisual media rules need to be fit for the 21st Century.
 The review will focus on the roles of different market players in the promotion of European works, and it will consider how to adapt the existing rules (the Audiovisual Media Services Directive) to new business models for content distribution.